 Applicants must be proactive and apply directly to each department/office that has a fellowship for which the student would like to be considered and hiring decisions are made by the department/office holding the fellowship.
 As a service to students, each April, the Student Financial Services Office compiles a listing of fellowship positions available for the following academic year.
 Unfortunately, this list is not updated as the positions are filled.
 Students interested in pursuing these positions are urged to begin applying as soon as the list is available.

-Administrative fellowships offer recipients a $14,000 award in exchange for 16 hours of employment a week during the academic year (30 weeks). $7,200 of the administrative fellowship is credited directly to the recipient’s tuition account ($3,600 per semester): the remainder is paid to the student bi-weekly as hours are worked.
+Full time administrative fellowships offer recipients a $13,400 award in exchange for up to 20 hours of employment a week during the academic year (30 weeks). $7,200 of the administrative fellowship is credited directly to the recipient’s tuition account; the remainder, $6200 ($3100/semester), is paid to the student bi-weekly as hours are worked.

 Administrative fellowships are limited to 1st, 2nd and 3rd year students.